 Let’s discuss the difference between a Help Desk and a Service Desk in more detail.

-Help Desk solutions, which do incident management without formalized processes for other ITIL disciplines, tend to focus on getting the customer back up and running as soon as possible.
+Help Desk solutions, like Salesforce helpdesk, which do incident management without formalized processes for other ITIL disciplines, tend to focus on getting the customer back up and running as soon as possible.

 Help Desk solutions provide a reactive method for IT support.
 Ownership of an incident from start to finish is typically the responsibility of the front–line-support analyst.
 Depending on what is considered to be most urgent, escalation analysts often perform all the tasks of a problem manager, change manager, and release manager.

 Service Desk solutions provide a way to accomplish problem, change, configuration, knowledge, and release management, in addition to incident management.
 Today, most Service Desk solutions are able to be designed according to ITIL V3 best practices.
 When organizations move from simple ticketing systems (i.e. Help Desk) to an IT Service Desk solution, they usually require a change in software tools so they can meet their objectives.

 Service Desk solutions focus on preventing problems by measuring performance, sharing knowledge, managing configurations, and formalizing problem, change, and release management processes.